 Of course, many customers buy the yuba fresh but the sheets are also dried, to be reconstituted in hot stocks and soups.
 I’ve even had it dried and smoked, chopped small and scattered over a salad like bacon bits or cheese.

-But in our five days in Kyoto, our plans didn’t take us anywhere near the shop Durston discovered, and with so much else to see, I decided reluctantly to set aside my wish to see yuba being made.
+Our plans for our time in Kyoto didn’t take us anywhere near the shop Durston discovered, and with so much else to see, I set aside my wish to see yuba being made.

 On a sunny Kyoto day filled with one beautiful temple after another, we ambled slowly from Kennin-ji Temple and Yasui Konpira-gu Shrine to Yasaka-no-to Pagoda.
 As we turned into a narrow street, the pagoda looming skywards in the distance, I peered into an open shop front and my heart skipped a beat.
 Unlike Durston, but thanks to her book, I knew exactly what the shallow vats of steaming white liquid meant and we quickly stopped for an impromptu snack.